 Having your site’s content available in several languages makes business sense, after all.
-In a time where businesses are competing in a global market, you don’t want to leave any potential customers out in the cold just because you haven’t provided content in their native language.
+In a time when businesses are competing in a global market, you don’t want to leave any potential customers out in the cold just because you haven’t provided content in their native language.

-Here’s the 101 on WPML
+WPML Review: Here’s the 101

 Before we delve deeper, let me just give you some points on why I am in love with this plugin:

 - WPML was the first plugin to offer a complete multi-language solution to WordPress users.

 - WPML was created by a translation company that knows how the translation process works.

 - WPML has a fantastic support team behind it, ready to help you out.

 - WPML releases regular updates and improvements, keeping it up-to-date with new WordPress releases.